Xuxa só para Baixinhos 7 – Brincadeiras

-Xuxa só para Baixinhos 7 – Brincadeiras (also known as XSPB 7) is the thirtieth studio album by Brazilian recording artist Xuxa, released on July 7, 2007, by Som Livre.
-It is the seventh album in the collection Só Para Baixinhos.
+Xuxa só para Baixinhos 7 – Brincadeiras (also known as XSPB 7) is the thirtieth studio album by Brazilian recording artist Xuxa, released on July 7, 2007, by Som Livre as the seventh album in the collection Só Para Baixinhos.

 Release and reception

 Xuxa só para Baixinhos 7 - Brincadeiras was released on July 7, 2007 by Som Livre.
 The album sold another 50,000 copies, reaching the 8th position of the bestselling DVDs in the year 2007.
 The singles were "Pique Alto", "Dança da Cadeira" and "Bambolê".
 The album was also released in a premium kit, which came with the CD, DVD Gifts, the gifts are three games: Board Game and Memory Game.
 At the end of 2014, XSPBs 6, 7 and 8 were released on Blu-ray by Som Livre.

 Tour

 The XSPB 7 tour was scheduled for 2008, shortly after the end of the Xuxa Festa tour in May 2008, however the project was canceled and the Xuxa Festa tour continued until October 2009 in November 2007, Xuxa arrived singing excerpts from the songs of XSPB 7 on the tour as "Pique-Alto" and talked to the audience as she wanted it to go on tour.